 During business hours, St. Norbert College administrative and academic buildings are open to students, parents, employees, contractors, guests and invitees.
 Exterior doors of residence halls are locked at all times and all are controlled electronically by card-access readers.
-Hall staff provide residents with information on safety issues through programs, educational bulletin boards, floor meetings and posters.
-For after hour access contact Campus Safety or REH staff.
+Students are able to access academic buildings after hours using their card access.
+These buildings are patrolled by Campus Safety and monitored by video.
+Resident Hall staff provide residents with information on safety issues through programs, educational bulletin boards, floor meetings and posters.
+For after hours access contact Campus Safety or REH staff.